 This same API strongly emphasizes that wakelocks will significantly shorten the battery life of an Android device, so they should not be used if you can avoid them.
 They should also be released as soon as possible.

-An application that uses a akelock must request special permission to do so.
+An application that uses a wakelock must request special permission to do so.
 This is done with the android.permission.WAKE_LOCK permission inside the application’s manifest file.
 This means that when a user installs an application using wakelocks through Google Play, they will be warned that the application contains features that will likely “Prevent phone from sleeping.”

 If a developer wishes to prevent the display from dimming during a specific use case for an application, Google has added a way to do so that doesn’t require special permission.
 The WindowManager has a FLAG_KEEP_SCREEN_ON variable that can be set when an application’s View wants to keep the screen from turning off.
 It’s recommended to use this approach for display control, as its effects stay isolated within the application.
 As soon as the user task switches to another application, the WindowManager releases the wakelock.